PlasmaLang/plasma/README.md

 * [Mercury](https://www.mercurylang.org/).
   A recent stable version is required (22.01.x).
   Plasma's CI currently tests with 22.01.
-* asciidoc and source-highlight
 * The [ninja build system](https://ninja-build.org), at least version 1.10.

-To run the test suite you will also need:
+Optionally to build the documentation you will also need:
-* lua, lua-file-system, lua-posix, tappy, diffutils
+* asciidoc
+* source-highlight

-To build the documentation you will also need:
+Optionally to run the test suite you will also need:
+* lua
+* lua-file-system
+* lua-posix
+* tappy
-* asciidoc and source-highlight
+* diffutils

 On Debian (also Ubuntu, Mint etc) Linux